AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs

-Llama 3.2 90B Vision-Instruct achieved the highest performance with one pair failure mode in Quantity and Count and no defined individually-measured failure modes, indicating stronger visual understanding and reasoning for similar pictures compared to other models.
-Conversely, Grok 4 performed the worst with only one category above the benchmark for failure modes.
-Llama 4 Maverick and Llama 4 Scout are both from the same LLM family but contain key differences in architecture and structural setup.
-Maverick is attuned to high-performance generation and implementation with 17 billion active parameters for each of the 128 experts in the MoE (mixture-of-experts architecture outlined in \citep{llama4}), totaling 400 billion parameters.
-This is larger than Scout’s input-focused architecture with 17 billion active parameters and 16 experts in MoE, totaling 109 billion parameters.
+Meta: Llama 3.2 90B Vision Instruct achieves the highest performance with only one pair-accuracy failure mode in Quantity and Count and no defined individually-measured failure modes, indicating stronger visual understanding and reasoning for similar images compared to other models.
+Conversely, xAI: Grok 4 performs the worst with only one category, Presence of Specific Features, above the threshold for failure modes.
+Meta: Llama 4 Maverick and Meta: Llama 4 Scout are both from the same LLM family but contain key differences in architecture and structural setup.
+Maverick is attuned to high-performance generation and implementation with 17 billion active parameters for its 128 experts in its MoE (mixture-of-experts outlined in \citep{llama4}) architecture, totaling 400 billion parameters.
+This is larger than Scout’s input-focused MoE architecture with 17 billion active parameters and 16 experts, totaling 109 billion parameters.
 Mixture-of-experts utilizes gating networks, which essentially direct certain inputs to experts.
 Experts are smaller models meant for specific tasks that are part of the MLLM.
 The benefit of experts is that these smaller models can process the inputs without the entire MLLM having to be utilized, and this, in turn, would augment the MLLM's efficiency.
-Since the entire model isn't being used, only some of its parameters are going to be active, and this is why, for example, Maverick only has 17 billion active parameters out of its 400 billion total parameters.
-On this note, Maverick's MoE architecture is represented as 17Bx128E whereas Scout's MoE architecture is represented as 17Bx16E.
-However, both models perform relatively the same with Llama 4 Maverick performing only slightly better.
+Since the entire MLLM isn't being used, only some of its parameters are going to be active, and this is why, for example, Maverick only has 17 billion active parameters out of its 400 billion total parameters.
+On this note, Maverick's MoE architecture is represented as \texttt{17Bx128E}, whereas Scout's MoE architecture is represented as \texttt{17Bx16E}.
+However, both models perform relatively the same, with Maverick performing only slightly better.